List of Jurassic Park (franchise) characters: Dr. Gerry Harding

-Dr. Harding is Jurassic Park's chief veterinarian.
+Dr. Gerry Harding is Jurassic Park's chief veterinarian.
 In the novel, he had been the chief of veterinary medicine for the San Diego Zoo, and was the world's leading expert on avian care.
 He accepted the job at Jurassic Park because he wanted to become famous for writing the first textbook on the care of dinosaurs.
 When the group first encounters him, he is caring for an ill Stegosaurus.
 With the help of Ellie, he finds the source of the animal's sickness and is able to treat it.
 Being the only medical doctor on the island, he treats Malcolm's injuries.
 He is attacked by a Velociraptor during the assault on the Visitor Center, but ultimately survives his time on the island.
 It is implied in the second novel that Sarah Harding is his daughter.
 (Note: Sarah Harding mentions that her father was a veterinarian and bird specialist at the San Diego Zoo.)

 He makes a brief appearance in the first film with a sick Triceratops.
 He is portrayed by the film's producer, Jerry Molen.
-The character's first name is never mentioned in the novel or the film, although he is referred to as Gerry Harding in The Making of Jurassic Park, which chronicles the film's production.
+The character's first name is never mentioned in the novel or the film, although he is referred to as Gerry in The Making of Jurassic Park, which chronicles the film's production.

 He appears as one of the main characters in Jurassic Park: The Game, a 2011 film-inspired video game in which he has a daughter named Jess.
 He is referred to as Dr. Gerry Harding in the game, and is portrayed as being significantly younger than in the film.
 Sarah Harding is mentioned as his other daughter, something also acknowledged in the 2015 game Lego Jurassic World.